boingyman/custom-bingo/README.md

 This script was pretty quickly glued together from other projects' code and guides, you can probably pick out elements that I wanted to impliment, but ultimately I do not have the time for it.

 As is, this script will generate an image of a simple bingo board, with each tile containing a random value from the input file.
-There's additional arguments you can read on too, but nothing complex.
+There's additional arguments you can read to customize the bingo board.